 My answer to the second issue is using Wercker.
 It will automatically go to your source code repo and build the ~/public folder and deploy the website.
-So the process mentioned at the beginning of this article becomes even easier: write and save an article in markdown – push the whole source code to the remote repo.
-This means you do NOT need to generate and deploy in the local terminal any more.
+So the process mentioned at the beginning of this article becomes even easier: write and save an article in markdown – push the full source code to the remote repo.
+This means you do NOT need to generate and deploy in the local terminal anymore.
 Wercker does the work every time it detects a new push on the designated repo on the remote server.
 The script wercker.yml (generated and pushed by you) will tell Wercker precisely how and where to build and deploy.
-There’re also other popular continuous integration tools such as Travis CI, Jenkins which has advantages at different aspects such as free usage, commercial stability, running speed and etc. I choose to use wercker based on my needs.
+There are also other popular continuous integration tools such as Travis CI, Jenkins, which has advantages at different aspects such as free usage, commercial stability, running speed and etc. I choose to use wercker based on my needs.

 The Hugo instruction https://gohugo.io/hosting-and-deployment/deployment-with-wercker/ is very detailed and well written, and you should be quite clear before the ‘Configure Access’ section.
 The Wercker has changed quite a bit in the generating wercker.yml part.
 You do NOT HAVE to search and choose boxes or steps to build and deploy.
 The default script contains the box information, and it can be modified unless you don’t like it.
 The build and deploy part are generated separately in the workflow section (press CTRL and + to see the bigger picture)